Let us answer all your admissions questions.

 Since LWT measures its period of attendance in clock hours rather than credit hours, credits earned at other institutions are not accepted.
 There are no articulation or transfer agreements with any other colleges or universities.
 However, if the student has current up-to-date welding certifications from other facilities, LWT can waive the requirements needed for certain courses.

-Entrance in our training program is open to almost any prospective student with a desire to learn how to weld.
+Entrance into our training program is open to almost any prospective student with a desire to learn how to weld.

 Applicants must be 18 years or older by the first day class.